jash101/Meme-Generator-App/README.md

 ## Meme Generator let's you create Meme's easily - it's as easy as taking a picture.

-Disclaimer: This project is out of development.
+Disclaimer: This project was earlier a part of the LyfLime Beta Code.
+I've stopped development of this project.

 How to use:
 Select a meme template.
 Any non- textual image would work.